Bill Beutel: Television career

 The reformed Grimsby-Beutel team kept Eyewitness News on top of the ratings through the middle 1980s, when it briefly fell to last place.
 Though the ratings drop was mostly associated with ABC-TV's poor primetime performance during that time, it led to Grimsby's firing in 1986.
-However, within a year, WABC-TV had shot back to first place and has been the ratings leader in New York ever since.
+Within a year, WABC-TV had shot back to first place and has been the ratings leader in New York ever since.
 After Grimsby's firing, Beutel was joined at 6:00 p.m. by Kaity Tong and John Johnson in a rotating anchor arrangement and was permanently joined by Johnson beginning in 1988.

 In 1990 Beutel began a long stint anchoring the 6 p.m. news alone, which ended when his 11 p.m. co-anchor Diana Williams joined him in 1999.
+He would close each broadcast with a brief commentary on the issues covered that day.

 Beutel returned to the 11 p.m.
 Eyewitness News in 1989 after Ernie Anastos left to join WCBS and was originally paired with then-longtime co-anchor Kaity Tong.
 After Tong left WABC in 1991 Beutel anchored with Susan Roesgen for one year, but the pairing was unsuccessful and in 1992 Roesgen was replaced by Diana Williams.

 Beutel left the 11:00 p.m. newscast in 1999 and was replaced by ABC News correspondent Bill Ritter.
-In 2001 Ritter also replaced Beutel as the 6 p.m. anchor, and Beutel spent the final two years of his career serving as a senior correspondent and occasional commentator.
-In the latter role he was given a segment called "Final Thought", which aired at the end of the 6 p.m.
-Eyewitness News where Beutel gave a brief commentary on an issue of the day, usually a brief summary of the newscast in one minute or less.
+In 2001 Ritter also replaced Beutel as the 6 p.m. anchor, and Beutel spent the final two years of his career serving as a senior correspondent and occasional commentator; he would also continue to comment on the issues at the close of the 6 p.m. newscast, which became its own segment titled "Final Thought".

-Beutel retired from television in February 2003, having served as an anchor at WABC-TV for a total of 37 years—giving him the longest run in New York television history until he was surpassed by Rafael Pineda, who has been anchor at Spanish-language station WXTV since 1972.
+Beutel retired from television in February 2003, having served as an anchor at WABC-TV for a total of 37 years—giving him the longest run in New York television history, until he was surpassed by Rafael Pineda, who has been anchor at Spanish-language station WXTV since 1972.
 Beutel remained the longest-serving anchor at an English-language station in New York City until April 2011, when he was surpassed by WNBC's Chuck Scarborough.
 His trademark sign-off was "Good luck, be well".

 Personal life

 Beutel was married four times.
 His first marriage was to Gail Wilder, which lasted twenty years and gave Beutel his four children, son Peter and daughters Robin, Colby, and Heather.
-He married actress Lynn Deerfield, twenty years his junior, in 1975 but the marriage was brief, as was Beutel's third marriage, in 1977, which only lasted four months.
+In 1975, he married actress Lynn Deerfield (1950-2011), twenty years his junior, but the marriage was brief.
+In 1977, Beutel's third marriage, lasted four months.
 In 1980, Beutel married Adair Atwell, a former tobacco industry lobbyist.